FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: Related Work

 \section{Related Work}

-We believe the following four components are key for providing true portability: \begin{itemize}[itemsep=0pt,topsep=0pt] \item True hardware-agnostic interface: the same frontend interface can be used for multiple types of accelerators without any modification. \item Coarse-grained synchronization: algorithm-specific synchronization instead of hardware-specific synchronization. \item Partitioning interface: interface support to dispatch kernels over multiple accelerators. \item An implied code organization: separation of responsibilities among hardware-agnostic logic, hardware-specific logic, and hardware runtimes. \end{itemize}
+We believe the following four components are key to providing true portability: \begin{itemize}[itemsep=0pt,topsep=0pt] \item True hardware-agnostic interface: the same frontend interface can be used for multiple types of accelerators without any modification. \item Realtime interoperability and scheduling between accelerators. \item Predication and loop construction. \item Fusion, composability, and synchronization. \item An implied code organization: separation of responsibilities among hardware-agnostic logic, hardware-specific logic, and hardware runtimes. \end{itemize}

-Frameworks such as KOKKOS \cite{10.1145/3204919.3204939}, RAJA \cite{8945721}, DPC++ \cite{10.1145/3388333.3388653}, OpenACC, OpenMP \cite{10.1145/3110355.3110356}, Legion \cite{8916294}, Boost Compute\cite{10.1145/2909437.2909454}, and Grid Tools\cite{10.1145/3324989.3325723} are the current state of the art for providing a consistent API to heterogeneous accelerator resources.
+Frameworks such as KOKKOS \cite{10.1145/3204919.3204939}, RAJA \cite{8945721}, DPC++ \cite{10.1145/3388333.3388653}, OpenACC, OpenMP \cite{10.1145/3110355.3110356}, Legion \cite{8916294}, Boost Compute\cite{10.1145/2909437.2909454}, Grid Tools\cite{10.1145/3324989.3325723}, PaRSEC\cite{Parsec}, IRIS\cite{osti_1832700}, and StarPU\cite{AugThiNamWac10RR7240} are the current state of the art for providing a consistent API to heterogeneous accelerator resources.
 However, these current solutions fall notably short in providing the mentioned components required to enable a high degree of portability to an application.
 These solutions share a common theme for dispatching to different backends using tag dispatch.
 Furthermore, they augment the parallel ‘for’ construct for portability.
 This is where the lack of portability is centered.